usf-progdata/hw-samruddhis/README.md

 Welcome to my repository!
 It is located on GitHub: a platform that specifically stores code.

 There are currently two branches:
--the master branch
+- the master branch
--the hw01 branch
+- the hw01 branch

 This is where I practice & submit code for the course [Programming with Data](https://progdata.netlify.app/#about)!